ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 Policy Studio performance has been improved with focus on the YAML entity store on a Windows operating system.
 Waiting times have been reduced for many UI interactions.

+### Discovery and Traceability agents

+Discovery and Traceability agents can be installed using API Gateway installer.
+For more information see [Install agents](/docs/apim_installation/apigtw_install/install_agents/).

 ### API Manager lightweight APIs

 There are 3 new API Manager endpoints for retrieving a lightweight version of back-end APIs, front-end APIs, and Swagger feeds.
 The endpoints are available on the following paths: